 - Stir and serve chilled.

-Advice: A refreshing drink that aids digestion.
+Advice: A refreshing drink that helps with digestion.

 Conclusion